seminoXYZ/ChillFi/README.md

  Target project platform is **Standalone** (Windows and OSX), however it's possible to compile it for mobile platforms if needed.

  **WARNING!**
- To get the proper version of Unity head to the archive page here: https://unity3d.com/ru/get-unity/download/archive
+ To get the proper version of Unity go to the archive page here: https://unity3d.com/ru/get-unity/download/archive

  ## Quick Start Guide